Take time out in Carlton to explore these hidden cafes, epic attractions and under the radar restaurants.

 Pick up a new old instrument

 Local musos know Carlton icon Music Swop Shop is the first stop to buy and sell second hand gear.
-Pin the what’s new tab to your browser and swap your daily social media doom scroll for a fresh Fender-fuelled serotonin boost.
+Browse the newest additions and swap your daily social media doom scroll for a fresh Fender-fuelled serotonin boost.
 Trade in that keyboard for a sweet '80s synth.
 Or pluck out a tune on a new-to-you banjo.

 More Carlton gems